Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 The proportion who drink has dropped for decades.
 So has the proportion who drink heavily.2

-The trend for over a third of a century is the same.
+The trend for over forty years is the same.
 Down.
 Lower.
 And down even more.

 There is no underage drinking epidemic.